What is DCF Valuations?

-In theory, the fair value of an asset is determined by the meeting of a willing, but not anxious, buyer and a willing, but not anxious, seller.
-Irrespective of what any theoretical valuation indicates, in practice a business or an asset is only worth what a purchaser will pay for it.
-Different categories of buyers, strategic/corporate buyers versus financial buyers for example, may be prepared to pay different prices.
+In theory, the fair value of an asset is determined by the meeting of a willing, but not anxious, buyer and a willing, but not anxious, the seller.
+Irrespective of what any theoretical valuation indicates, in practice business or an asset is only worth what a purchaser will pay for it.
+Different categories of buyers, strategic/corporate buyers versus financial buyers for example, maybe prepared to pay different prices.
 The value will also be dictated by the level of ownership required:

 - Investment <20%